wronah/piroll-design/README.md

 # University project
 This is a repository for a class final-project at WSEI.
-(HTML CSS, JS? basics)
+(HTML, CSS, JS) Implementing design working with a .psd design file.
 <a>https://wronah.github.io/technologie-webowe-projekt-zaliczeniowy/</a>

 ## Features